-8.42 The US State Department Country Report on Human Rights Practices 2008, Somalia (USSD report for 2008) stated: "In Somaliland an estimated 60 percent of the budget was allocated to maintaining a militia and police force comprised of former soldiers.
+8.47 The US State Department Country Report on Human Rights Practices 2008, Somalia (USSD report for 2008), released on 25 February 2009, stated: "In Somaliland an estimated 60 percent of the budget was allocated to maintaining a militia and police force comprised of former soldiers.
 Abuses by police and militia members were rarely investigated, and impunity was a problem.
 Police generally failed to prevent or respond to societal violence."
 [2a] (Role of the Police and Security Apparatus)